ADGEfficiency/adgefficiency.github.io/_posts/2019-04-25-machine-learning-in-energy.md

 *Deep neural networks are able to learn from massive amounts of data  - [adapted from 'AI is the New Electricity' (Andrew Ng)](https://www.youtube.com/watch?v=21EiKfQYZXc)*

-The performance of deep neural networks does scale with data.
-This allows neural networks to learn from the same dimensions as we do, such as vision and temporal structure.
+The performance of deep neural networks do scale with data.
 Layers can be selected to take advantage of the structure in raw data.
 Three common layers are fully connected, convolution and recurrent.

 ![]({{ '/assets/ml_energy/conv.png' }})